-At home, we park our accessible van at the end of the driveway, where the ramp slides out a few feet into our front yard.
-Among the long list of house projects is re-paving the driveway, but in the meantime, we give Barton enough space in the front yard to maneuver in and out of the van.
+At home, we park our wheelchair accessible van at the end of the driveway, where the ramp slides out a few feet into our front yard.
+Among the long list of house projects we had at the time was re-paving the driveway, but in the meantime, we gave Barton enough space in the front yard to maneuver in and out of the van.

 Until the first time it poured.

-We learned then that Barton pulled mud from the front yard all into the van with his motor wheelchair tracks.
-And, we were sweeping dried pieces of mud that fell off from between the treads out from the van for days.
+We then learned that Barton pulled mud from the front yard all into the van with his motor wheelchair tracks.
+Unsurprisingly, we were sweeping dried pieces of mud that fell off from between the treads out of the van for days.

-With a soppy year behind us (it rained more in Raleigh, NC than Seattle, WA last year), we learned quite a bit about wiping mud and debris from inconspicuous places in the van.
+With a soppy year behind us (it rained more in Raleigh than in Seattle that year), we learned quite a bit about wiping mud and debris from inconspicuous places in the van.

 Find your perfect Wheelchair Van